 Coordination and walking (gait) require integration of signals from sensory and motor nerves by the brain and spinal cord.
 To test these abilities, doctors ask a person to walk in a straight line, placing one foot in front of the other.
 They ask the person to use the forefinger to reach out and touch the doctor's finger, then the person's own nose, and then to repeat these actions rapidly.
 The person may be asked to do these actions first with the eyes open, then with the eyes closed.

 For the Romberg test, the person stands still with both feet together as close as possible without losing balance.
 Then the eyes are closed.
 If balance is lost, information about position from the legs is not reaching the brain, usually because the nerves or spinal cord is injured.

 A severe narrowing of the arteries to the brain reduces blood flow and increases the risk of stroke.
 The risk is higher for people who are older, who smoke cigarettes, or who have high blood pressure, high cholesterol levels, diabetes, or disorders of the arteries or heart.
 Doctors place a stethoscope on the neck (over the carotid artery) and listen for turbulent blood flow through a narrowed or irregular artery (the sound of turbulent blow flow is called a bruit).
-However, the best way to diagnose disorders of the arteries is to use ultrasound (called carotid duplex and transcranial ultrasonography), magnetic resonance angiography (MRA), computed tomography angiography (CTA), or cerebral angiography.
+However, the best way to diagnose disorders of the arteries is to use ultrasonography, magnetic resonance angiography (MRA), computed tomography angiography (CTA), or cerebral angiography (see Common Imaging Tests).
 Blood pressure may be measured in both arms to check for blockages in the large arteries that branch off from the aorta.
 Such blockages sometimes result in stroke.